Getting it right

 What Comes Next?

-After reviewing your copy edit, you should decide if you’re planning to self-publish or seek an agent and a publisher.
-There are three ways to go here:
+After reviewing your copy edit, the next step will depend on whether you decide to self-publish or seek an agent and a publisher:

 - Find an agent and a publisher.
-You should be good to go after a copy edit.
+Your manuscript will be good to shop around to agents and publishers after a copy edit.
 Your next step would then be preparing query letters, writing up a summary, and actively seeking out agents to send your manuscript to.
 When you get picked up by a publisher, they will handle the typesetting and proofreading.

-- Self-publishing and offering print copies.
-If your book will be offered as a paperback or hardcover and not just an ebook, we highly recommend having your book professionally typeset.
-This includes formatting the book for printing and performing an “interior design” for the book.
-Read more about our typesetting services here.
+- Self-publish.
+You’re almost ready to put your baby out into the world.
+If there were a lot of changes in your copy edit, you might consider a final proofread to make sure there are no lingering errors.
+If your book will be offered as a paperback or hardcover, we highly recommend having your book professionally typeset.
+This includes formatting the book for printing and performing an “interior design” for the book and ebook.

 Free Sample Editing